-- 2.1.3.1 Each query has one or more substitution parameters.
+2.1.3.1 Each query has one or more substitution parameters.
 When generating executable query text a value must be supplied for each substitution parameter of that query.
 These values must be used to complete the executable query text.
 These substitution parameters are expressed as names in uppercase and enclosed in square brackets.
-For example, in the Pricing Summary Report Query (see Clause 2.4) the substitution parameter [DELTA], whenever found in the functional query definition, must be replaced by the value generated for DELTA to complete the executable query text. - Comment 1: When dates are part of the substitution parameters, they must be expressed in a format that includes the year, month and day in integer form, in that order (e.g., YYYY-MM-DD).
+For example, in the Pricing Summary Report Query (see Clause 2.4) the substitution parameter [DELTA], whenever found in the functional query definition, must be replaced by the value generated for DELTA to complete the executable query text.

+Comment 1: When dates are part of the substitution parameters, they must be expressed in a format that includes the year, month and day in integer form, in that order (e.g., YYYY-MM-DD).
 The delimiter between the year, month and day is not specified.
-Other date representations, for example the number of days since 1970-01-01, are specifically not allowed. - Comment 2: When a substitution parameter appears more than once in a query, a single value is generated for that substitution parameter and each of its occurrences in the query must be replaced by that same value. - Comment 3: Generating executable query text may also involve additional text substitution (see Clause 2.1.2.3). - 2.1.3.2 The term randomly selected when used in the definitions of substitution parameters means selected at random from a uniform distribution over the range or list of values specified. - 2.1.3.3 Seeds to the random number generator used to generate substitution parameters in a particular stream must be selected independently of, and distinctly from, seeds used in other streams.
-These seeds must be disclosed. - Comment 1: The intent of this Clause is to prevent performance advantage that could result from multiple streams beginning work with identical seeds.
+Other date representations, for example the number of days since 1970-01-01, are specifically not allowed.

+Comment 2: When a substitution parameter appears more than once in a query, a single value is generated for that substitution parameter and each of its occurrences in the query must be replaced by that same value.

+Comment 3: Generating executable query text may also involve additional text substitution (see Clause 2.1.2.3).

+- 2.1.3.2 The term randomly selected when used in the definitions of substitution parameters means selected at random from a uniform distribution over the range or list of values specified. - 2.1.3.3 Seeds to the random number generator used to generate substitution parameters must be selected using the following method:

+An initial seed (seed0) is first selected as the time stamp of the end of the database load time expressed in the format mmddhhmmss where mm is the month, dd the day, hh the hour, mm the minutes and ss the seconds.
+This seed is used to seed the Power test of Run 1.
+Further seeds (for the Throughput test) are chosen as seed0 + 1, seed0 + 2, ...,seed0 + n where s is the number of throughput streams selected by the vendor.
+This process leads to s + 1 seeds required for Run 1 of a benchmark with s streams.
+The seeds for Run 2 can be the same as those for Run 2 (see 5.3.2).
+However, should the test sponsor decide to use different seeds for Run 2 from those used for Run 1, the sponsor must use a selection process similar to that of Run 1.
+The seeds must again be of the form seed0, seed0 + 1, seed0 + 2,..., seed0 + s, where and seed0 is be the time stamp of the end of Run 1, expressed in the format defined above.

+Comment 1: The intent of this Clause is to prevent performance advantage that could result from multiple streams beginning work with identical seeds or using seeds known in advance while providing a well-defined and unified method for seed selection.